Notice: Undefined offset: 4 in /www/clients/dododsondesigns.com/htdocs/wp-content/plugins/ultimate-social-media-plus/libs/sfsi_widget.php on line 1356

 For these curtains, I did not have to alter them in any way.
-Meaning… no cutting or sewing was done.
-Because my windows are tall (10 ft ceilings) I hung them as is.
-Adjusting the curtain rod higher on the wall eliminated me from having to hem them and I opted to puddle them on the floor.
+Meaning… did no cutting or sewing.
+Because my windows are tall (10 ft ceilings), I hung them as is.
+Adjusting the curtain rod higher on the wall eliminated me from having to hem them, and I opted to puddle them on the floor.
 This is a good option if you don’t want to hem them.
 If cutting and hemming are needed to adjust the drop clothes to your window size, now is the best time to do that. (after washing and drying x2)

 How To Attach Curtain Rings

-Attaching the curtain rings with these tiny little clips can be a challenge but once you decide if you want a pleated or more of a casual look you can lay the drop cloths on a flat surface and measure how many clips you want per panel.
+Attaching the curtain rings with these tiny little clips can be a challenge, but once you decide if you want a pleated or more casual look, you can lay the drop cloths on a flat surface and measure how many clips you want per panel.
 I like to fold the end pieces under for my first and last clip on the panel.
-Remember, each panel will be 1/2 of the curtain so adjust your rings to fit.
-I did a double pleat for a fuller look on my drop cloth curtains and I love how they hang.
+Remember, each panel will be 1/2 of the curtain, so adjust your rings to fit.
+I did a double pleat for a fuller look on my drop cloth curtains, and I love how they hang.